Top Reasons to Reuse or Recycle Printed Circuit Board

 It is therefore crucial that a recycling facility that can handle electronics disposal, be used.
 This typically involves dismantling the device and separating the toxic elements while recycling them through safe processes.
 Recycling can go a long way in reducing solid waste, landfill as well as land pollution.

-Recycling PCBs also help yield value material such as gold, silver, platinum and other precious metals, which are affixed to the boards.
-There is also copper in the board, which can be recycled.
+Circuit board recycling also helps yield value material such as gold, silver, platinum and other precious metals, which are affixed to the boards.
+There is also copper in the board, which can be recycled

-There are a number of methods that can be used to recycle PCBs.
+There are a number of methods that can be used for PCB board recycling.
 Primary among them include:

 This begins with a pre-treatment where the metals, polymer and ceramics are separated.
 In the next phase, metals are sent for metallurgical refining where they are subject to comminution, classification and separation.
 The first involves reducing particle size and releasing metals.
 The classification stage involves separation of particle according to size.
 The separation technique involves separation of impurities.